hausdorff/kernel-modules/README.md

 # @hausdorff's Kernel modules

 Some kernel modules I have written or am writing.
-If you like this, you might be interested in [my fork of linux](https://github.com/hausdorff/linux), and the [build journal](https://github.com/hausdorff/kernel-build-journal) I use to keep track of how to build this fork of the kernel for selected distributions.
+If you like this, you might be interested in [my fork of the linux kernel](https://github.com/hausdorff/linux), and the [build journal](https://github.com/hausdorff/kernel-build-journal) I use to keep track of how to build this fork of the kernel for selected distributions.

 # LICENSE